zrs233/ursula/README.md

 echo " " >> .bash_profile (for OSX; .bashrc for various linux flavors)
 echo "#sourcing statement for virtualenvwrapper" >> .bash_profile echo "source /usr/local/bin/virtualenvwrapper.sh" >> .bash_profile
-# Or the RHEL path is this:
-echo "source /usr/bin/virtualenvwrapper.sh" >> /etc/bashrc  # or ~/.bashrc
 ```

 From now on to work with ursula you can run `$ workon ursula` to